 US Preventive Services Task Force, Final Recommendation Statement, JAMA, 2016.

-g/L: this is the normal level of LDL-cholesterol in the blood.
+g/L: this is the normal level of LDL-cholesterol in the blood, for patients without additional cardiovascular risk factor.
 If levels are above this, LDL-hypercholesterolemia is diagnosed and the risk of cardiovascular diseases increases.

-reduction in LDL-cholesterol levels in the blood in hypercholesterolemic patients reduces the risk of cardiac diseases by 50% over 5 years.
+reduction in LDL-cholesterol levels in the blood in hypercholesterolemic patients reduces the risk of heart diseases by 50% over 5 years.

 Source: WHO, Global Health Observatory (GHO)

-TOTUM-070 is a combination of 4 food plant extracts, with no phytosterol or red yeast rice content, for which a patent has been filed in 24 countries.
-This Nutrition Health product was developed to reduce the levels of LDL-cholesterol in the blood and improve the lipid profile of patients with mild to moderate hypercholesterolemia.
+TOTUM-070 is a combination of plant extracts, with no phytosterol or red yeast rice content, for which a patent has been filed in 24 countries.

-It is an exclusive product for which the company aims to obtain a proprietary health claim relating to the reduction of LDL-cholesterol in the blood, a risk factor of cardiovascular diseases.
+TOTUM-070 is being developed in order to obtain a proprietary health claim relating to the reduction of LDL-cholesterol in the blood, a risk factor of cardiovascular diseases.